monte-language/monte/docs/source/intro.rst

 much of the expressive convenience of python but also robust composition using object capabilities in the tradition of E [#]_.

+.. note:: While Monte usable and most architectural issues are
+	  resolved, it is still undergoing rapid development.
+	  See :ref:`roadmap` for details.

 Why Monte?
 ----------